hayj/NLPTools/README.md

 	emb = Embeddings("glove-twitter", 200)

-You can choose these keys (please pm me to suggest other embeddings) :
+You can choose these keys/dimensions (please pm me to suggest other embeddings) :

 	"fasttext-wiki-news-1M": [300]
 	"fasttext-wiki-news-1M-subword": [300]